Add Code To Head

 Installation

-Via your Blog’s install plugin option
+Via the WordPress install plugin option

 - Click the big ‘Install Plugin’ button in the plugin description window